 Dweck proposed two types of mindsets: Fixed and Growth.

-These mindsets are fundamental attitudes towards learning and intelligence that shape our behavior, our relationship with success and failure in both professional and personal contexts, and ultimately our capacity for happiness.
+These mindsets are fundamental attitudes toward learning and intelligence that shape our behavior, our relationship with success and failure in both professional and personal contexts, and our capacity for happiness.

 Definitions